 In 2021, Netflix spent $14 billion on content, and a hefty portion of that would have been allocated to original content.
 A good example of what they’ve done previously is their 2019 film The Irishman, which was one of their most-watched movies ever and cost around $160 million, largely thanks to some anti-ageing special effects.

 Netflix also created House of Cards which was an incredibly successful attempt to use a completely data-driven approach to content creation.
-The streaming service analysed data patterns of preference to formulate a show around these trends – meaning in theory, they were able to create a show which was customised to their audiences desires.
+The streaming service analyzed data patterns of preference to formulate a show around these trends – meaning in theory, they were able to create a show which was customized to their audiences desires.

 Amazon, whilst not quite on the same level as Netflix, spent similarly staggering amounts on content: at just under $10 billion last year and $250 million just for the rights to the new Lord of the Rings series

 But has this immense investment in original content paid off?

 There has been considerable controversy concerning the streaming giants’ ability to produce good content, with many people arguing that whilst there are a handful of outstanding shows and films, the majority is underwhelming.

 Understanding your competitors with text analysis

 I went to some popular entertainment forums and looked at thousands of conversations being had about Netflix vs. Amazon Prime’s original programming.
 Using competitor analysis, I then compared the language of these conversations against each other to see if I could uncover any differences in the way people talk about these shows, and as a way of understanding these two competitors on a deeper level.

 When it came to the visual aspects of content, fans were certainly opinionated.
 This is particularly important seeing as cinematography is usually where a huge proportion of the production budget goes.
 It is interesting to see that viewers of Amazon Originals were more likely to focus on the appearance or general attractiveness of characters.